sailthru/relay.mesos/README.md

 #### Autoscaling long-running processes that never die.

-Relay.Mesos can auto-scale the number of web-servers running in
+Relay.Mesos can auto-scale the number of web-servers running:
-Marathon:

-    Metric = desired number of web servers (as function of current load) Target = number of webserver instances in Marathon Warmer = Marathon API call to increase # webserver instances by 1 Cooler = Marathon API call to decrease # webserver instances by 1
+    Metric = desired number of web servers (as function of current load) Target = number of webserver instances currently running Warmer = Marathon API call to increase # webserver instances by 1 Cooler = Marathon API call to decrease # webserver instances by 1